 ETH Zurich researchers applied a novel superhydrophobic (extremely water-repellent) coating to the underside of the pane in their water condenser.
 This causes the condensed water to bead up and run or jump off on its own accord.
 Additionally, the novel cone-shaped radiation shield device largely deflects heat radiation from the atmosphere and shields the pane from incoming solar radiation.

-As tests under real-world conditions have shown, the new technology can produce at least twice as much water per area per day.
+As tests under real-world conditions have shown, the technology can produce at least twice as much water per area per day as the best current passive technologies based on foils.
 The small pilot system with a pane diameter of 10 centimeters delivered 4.6 milliliters of water per day under real-world conditions.
 Larger devices with larger panes would produce more water accordingly.

 Researchers were able to show that, under ideal conditions, they could harvest up to 0.53 decilitres of water per square meter of pane surface per hour.
 “In contrast to other technologies, ours can really function without any additional energy, which is a key advantage,” said the study author Iwan Hächler.